Willetton Senior High School: Academic rankings

 In 2017, Andreea Ioan won the Beazley Medal for the top ranked Vocational Education and Training student in Western Australia.

 Special programs

-WSHS is one of 20 schools offering the Gifted and Talented Education (GATE) program with entry through a centrally organised testing program.
-Entry to the science-focused Gifted & Talented (G&T) program is managed at the school level.
+WSHS is one of 24 schools offering the Gifted and Talented (GAT) program with entry through centrally organised testing.
 The school offers a specialist fine arts course for Years 8 to 10 and a successful senior school art program.
 A specialist course in computing was the first of its kind in WA and has recently been expanded to include a multimedia stream.
 A specialist basketball course runs from Years 8 to 11 and offers students a TAFE Certificate II in Sport Coaching and Sport and Recreation.
 Both male and female teams have won multiple national championships.
 As of June 2019, Willetton SHS introduced a program called the eSports Club where all students can prepare for a sports competition and practice against other local schools.
 Some of the team names include WSHS eSports and DLGC.